 Patricia Nelson, M.D., FACS, earned her M.D. from the Penn State College of Medicine with a U.S. Army Health Professions Scholarship.

 Dr. Nelson completed an internship at William Beaumont Army Medical Center and a residency in ophthalmology in San Antonio.
 She then served four years as an ophthalmologist at Martin Army Community Hospital in Fort Benning, Georgia.
 During this time, Dr. Nelson was promoted to the rank of major, named chief of ophthalmology, served with the American Board of Ophthalmology to set exam standards, and helped initiate a partnership with the Alabama Department of Veterans Affairs.
 Most recently, Dr. Nelson was inducted as a fellow of the American College of Surgeons and awarded the Army Meritorious Service Medal for eight years of exemplary active-duty military service.

-Erica Alvarez, M.D., is an instructor in the Department of Surgery.
+Erica Renee Alvarez, M.D., is an instructor in the Department of Surgery.
 She earned her M.D. from TTUHSC El Paso's own Paul L. Foster School of Medicine.
 Her speciality is ophthalmology with subspecialty training in medical retina and ocular oncology.

 Dr. Erica Renee Alvarez graduated from the Texas Tech University Health Sciences Center Paul L. Foster School of Medicine in El Paso, Texas.
 She completed her internship in internal medicine at the University of Chicago, her ophthalmology residency at Howard University Hospital in Washington, D.C., and her fellowship training at The Ohio State University.
 Dr. Alvarez is an El Paso native, bilingual in Spanish, and accepting new patients now.